Four-player-chess-inc/proto/README.md

 - Stalemated, checkmated or king captured player loses
 - Stalemate and checkmate states can be interrupt until the stalemated or checkmated player's turn comes

+Game session
+If disconnect, wait timer
+If leave, lose

 # Proto TODO
 - [x] Beyond game session
   - [x] Handshake